Ernesettle

 It became one of the post-World War II self-contained satellite suburbs built on the north western fringe of the enlarged city of Plymouth, in the county of Devon, England as part of the plan to clear slums and provide new communities for citizens.

 It lies beside the River Tamar about half a mile north of the Tamar Road Bridge and Brunel's Royal Albert Railway Bridge.
 It is the site of the Royal Naval Armaments Depot and MOD Munitions.
 There are also industrial companies operating in Ernesettle, such as Vi-Spring.
 The area is currently having a lot of new buildings put in place, such as new houses, flats and the brand new Ernesettle Community School.

 Ernesettle has had many notable residents over the years.
 Sir Francis Drake lived in the community in the 16th Century, and married at St Budeaux Church, where the records are preserved.
 Comedian Dawn French spent some of her early childhood here.
 Her grandfather owned and ran the newsagent's.
-Football's first £1m player, Trevor Francis, also lived in Ernesettle during his childhood after his family moved settlement from Pennycross.
 Former Scotland international footballer and Plymouth Argyle manager Paul Sturrock has also lived in the suburb.